uzairdeveloper223/window-manager/CONTRIBUTING.md

 ###

 This document outlines the guidelines for contributing to this repository.
-Whether you're adding new features, fixing bugs, or improving the existing codebase, adhering to these standards ensures that the code remains consistent, readable, and maintainable.
+It consists of two primary sections:

+•&emsp;Repository Contributing Guidelines - Guidelines specific to this repository.
+•&emsp;General Contributing Guidelines - Guidelines for all LimeOS repositories.

+When conflicts arise between these sections, always follow the repository-specific guidelines as they take precedence over general guidelines.

 ### Table of Contents